2-5B-1: STATEMENT OF LEGISLATIVE INTENT; REGULATION:

-2. After the time of city council approval, a pawnshop license must be active within thirty (30) days, with all fees and bonding requirements completed.
-In no instance may a license remain inactive for more than forty five (45) days unless there has been special approval by the city council after a review of circumstances.
+2. After the time of approval of the business license, a pawnshop license must be active within thirty (30) days, with all fees and bonding requirements completed.
+In no instance may a license remain inactive for more than forty five (45) days unless there has been special approval by the city after a review of circumstances.

 3. Applicants shall reply in writing to any and all questions pertaining to the issuance or renewal of licenses, as may be required by the city to process applications.